ZackSvoronos/UFDRCreator/README.md

 Command line arguments are optional and override the values in `config`.

 Successful extractions are recorded in the `processed` file, created in the input directory.
 Failed extractions are recorded in the `failed` file.
+Extractions currently running are recorded in the `inprogress` file.

 ## Dependencies:
 UFED Physical Analyzer must be installed and '.ufd' files must be associated with it.